AdobeDocs/commerce-marketplace/src/pages/guides/sellers/sales/index.md

 ---
-group: marketplace-sellers
-title: Manage Sales
+title: Manage sales overview
 ---

+# Manage sales overview

 Commerce Marketplace is a full-featured digital commerce site with integrated payments, where you can offer your products for free, or for sale.
 Purchases can be paid by credit card or PayPal.